Baalakay/development-devcontainer-project-template/README.md

 - **5678**: Python debugger (used for remote debugging sessions, e.g., with VS Code or Cursor)

 These ports are defined in the `forwardPorts` array in `.devcontainer/devcontainer.json` and are automatically made available on your host when the devcontainer is running.

----

-For any questions or issues, please refer to the documentation above or open an issue in this repository.